 Change Data Capture is a streaming product on the Lightning Platform that enables you to efficiently integrate your Salesforce data with external systems.
 With Change Data Capture, you can receive changes of Salesforce records in real time and synchronize corresponding records in an external data store.
 Change Data Capture publishes events for changes in Salesforce records corresponding to create, update, delete, and undelete operations.

 Use Change Data Capture to update data in an external system instead of doing periodic exports or API polling.
 Capturing changes with Change Data Capture event notifications ensures that your external data can be updated in real time and stays fresh.

-You can think of Change Data Capture as part of the data replication process for the cloud.
+You can think of Change Data Capture as part of the real-time data replication process for the cloud.
 Data replication includes the following stages.